alex-058/bloc-zero-to-hero-course/hero_6_bloc_access_navigation/README.md

 ![](2022-12-25-10-41-44.png)

+How to provide the bloc instance (cubit) globally?
+Wrap MaterialApp in BlocProvider (CounterCubit) to provide the countercubit globally..

 ## Important to know

 The home property in the Material App is pushed first in the navigation stack (default route)